sudo-self/Rpi-shairport-sync/CONFIGURATION FLAGS.md

 - `--with-alsa` Output to the Advanced Linux Sound Architecture ([ALSA](https://www.alsa-project.org/wiki/Main_Page)) system.
 This is recommended for highest quality.
 - `--with-sndio` Output to the FreeBSD-native [sndio](https://sndio.org) system.
 - `--with-pa` Include the PulseAudio audio back end.
-This is recommended only if your Linux installation already has [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) installed.
-Although ALSA would be better, it requires direct and exclusive access to to a real (hardware) soundcard, and this is often impractical if PulseAudio is installed.
 - `--with-pw` Output to the [PipeWire](https://pipewire.org) system.
 - `--with-ao` Output to the [libao](https://xiph.org/ao/) system.
 No synchronisation.
 - `--with-jack` Output to the [Jack Audio](https://jackaudio.org) system.